UtilityHotbar/cosmic-cairn/cairn-srd.md

 ## Overview

-**Cairn** was written with the following design philosophies in mind:
+**Cairn: Cosmic Edition** keeps these design philosophies in mind:

 ### Neutrality
 The Warden's role is to portray the rules, situations, NPCs, and narrative clearly, while acting as a neutral arbiter.

-### Classless
+### Archetypes
-A character's role or skills are not limited by a single class.
-Instead, the equipment they carry and their experiences defines their specialty.
+Archetypes reflect your role in the world, and offer a justification for why you can access the Stars.
+They are meant to shine light on a specific facet of your character, and give you prompts (but not definitions) and possible perspectives as to the identity of that character.

 ### Death
 Characters may be powerful, but they are also vulnerable to harm in its many forms.
-Death is always around the corner,but it is never random or without warning.
+Death is always around the corner, but it is never random or without warning.

 ### Fiction First
 Dice do not always reflect an obstacle's difficulty or its outcome.
-Instead, success and failure are arbitrated by the Warden in dialogue with the players, based on in- world elements.
+Instead, success and failure are arbitrated by the Warden in dialogue with the players, based on in-world elements.

 ### Growth
 Characters are changed through in-world advancement, gaining new skills and abilities by surviving dangerous events and overcoming obstacles.
+This is enhanced by archetypes (both gaining an archetype and advancing within one), which represent set methods of advancement that should be coupled with in-world, narrative and diegetic triggers.

 ### Player Choice
 Players should always understand the reasons behind the choices they've made, and information about potential risks should be provided freely and frequently.